curryc2/NCEAS_salmon_size_DFA/README.md

 ***
 ## Citation Information:
+#### Examples provided are based on length-at-age data provided by the Alaska Department of Fish and Game (ADF&G).

 #### All R scripts and helper functions are based on the following R packages (please cite accordingly):

 * [MARSS](https://cran.r-project.org/web/packages/MARSS/MARSS.pdf) package, created by: Eli Holmes, Eric Ward, and Kellie Wills, NOAA, Seattle, US.
 The MARSS package provides maximum-likelihood parameter estimation for con-